(Employee) spinout company versus (corporate) spinoff company: What's the difference?

-When we talk to private sector entrepreneurs and managers, there is much confusion about the difference between employee spinouts and corporate spinoffs.
-This confusion is due to the ambiguous use of these terms both in practice and in academia (Laplume & Yeganegi, 2024).
+There exists much confusion about the difference between "employee spinouts" and "corporate spinoffs".
+It is due to the ambiguous use of these terms both in practice and in academia (Yeganegi et al., 2024).

-Employee spinout ("spinout") is the outcome of the independent decisions of employees that leave employment to start a new venture.
-Neither the parent organizations, nor their investors typically receive any ownership shares in a spinout.
-Spinouts are owned and controlled by the former employees and their own investors (often venture capitalists or angel investors).
-Because they often are not "authorized" or "sanctioned" by their parent organizations, spinouts may be met with hostility from parent firm managers and owners (Walter, Heinrichs, & Walter, 2014).
+An Employee spinout ("spinout") is the outcome of the independent decisions of employees that leave their employment to start a new venture or company (i.e., employees-turned-entrepreneurs).
+Neither the parent organizations nor their investors typically receive any ownership shares in a spinout (although they may sometimes take a small equity stake in exchange for IP rights).
+Spinouts are owned and controlled by former employees and their own investors (e.g., venture capitalists or angel investors).
+Spinouts that are not "authorized" or "sanctioned" by their parent organizations may be met with hostility from parent managers and other stakeholders (Walter et al., 2014).
 Parent organizations may litigate against spinouts for violating fiduciary duties, breaching non-competes, non-solicitations, and non-disclosures, or infringing on intellectual property (e.g., patents).
-Spinouts may be considered by primary parent firm stakeholders to be disloyal or treacherous, as in the case of the Traitorous Eight.
+Spinouts may be considered by primary parent firm stakeholders to be disloyal or treacherous, as in the case of the so-called Traitorous Eight.
 Nonetheless, spinouts led by employees have been among the most successful types of startups (e.g., Zoom, Apple, Intel, and Zillow) owning to the knowledge they transfer from their parents.
 The most successful spinouts often involve larger founding teams that transfer knowledge and networks with them from their previous employment.
+Some parent organizations have become friendly toward spinouts to improve their reputation for incubation of innovations allowing them to attract high quality human resources.
+Adams et al. (2024) show how spinouts do not have to compete with their parents an often instead become customers, suppliers, or partners of their parent organizations.

-In the education and research industries, an academic spinoff or spinout usually involve university professors or researchers, but also typically also provide equity to universities or sign a licensing agreement.
-There are also public sector spinouts from government research laboratories, for example.
+In the education and research industries an "academic spinoff" or "university spinout" usually involves university professors or researchers, but also typically also provides equity to universities or a licensing agreement.
+There are also public sector spinouts from government research laboratories.

 Sources: